John Brauman receives Parsons Award

 “I’m absolutely delighted,” Brauman says of receiving the honor.
 “Given that all of my graduate education and all of the support of my research has really come from the public, I feel that it’s important to give something back.
 You also meet interesting people, you deal with interesting problems, and you learn a lot.”

-Brauman “has provided an amazingly large number of critical and unselfish contributions to public service in a number of areas: in professional organizations, scientific journals, advisory committees, the National Research Council, the National Academy of Sciences, and within his university,” says colleague W. E. (William E.) Moerner, who is Harry S. Mosher Professor of Chemistry at Stanford.
-“In each of these areas he has played important roles in leadership, in developing policy, and in implementing new directions.”
+Brauman “has provided an amazingly large number of critical and unselfish contributions to public service in a number of areas: in professional organizations, scientific journals, advisory committees, the National Research Council, the National Academy of Sciences, and within his university,” says colleague William E. (W. E.) Moerner, who is the Harry S. Mosher Professor of Chemistry at Stanford.
+“In each of these areas, he has played important roles in leadership, in developing policy, and in implementing new directions.”

-George Whitesides, Woodford L. and Ann A. Flowers University Professor at Harvard University, calls Brauman an “unsung hero” in the communication of science and in science policy.
+George Whitesides, the Woodford L. & Ann A. Flowers University Professor at Harvard University, calls Brauman an “unsung hero” in the communication of science and in science policy.
 “There is a saying in Washington: ‘You can either take credit for it, or you can do it, but not both.’
-John does it, and lets others take credit for it.
-He is probably the most influential chemist in Washington: a real insider,” notes Whitesides, who has served in the National Academy of Sciences, as well as in National Science Foundation and Department of Energy advisory groups with Brauman.
+John does it and lets others take credit for it.
+He is probably the most influential chemist in Washington: a real insider,” notes Whitesides, who has served in the National Academy of Sciences as well as in National Science Foundation and Department of Energy advisory groups with Brauman.

 Brauman is a pioneer in understanding molecular reactions, and as he’s advanced in his career, he has taken on more and more service work.
 He says one of his most significant accomplishments is having served as deputy editor for physical sciences at the journal Science.
 In that role, he helped make the physical sciences a significant part of the journal.